Discontinuous shear thickening in biological tissue rheology: Discussions and Conclusions

-{\it Discussion ---} We have shown the nonlinear shear rheology of the vertex model of biological tissue to be determined by an intricate interplay between the intrinsic solid-liquid transition that arises at a target cell shape $p_0=p_0^*\approx 3.81$ in the absence of shear or activity~\cite{Bi2016,Kranjnc2020}, with the mutually competing effects of a global external shear and local internal cell motility.
+Our work points towards a framework for understanding the emergent nonlinear mechanics of biological tissue.
+In particular, we have shown the nonlinear shear rheology of the vertex model to be determined by an intricate interplay between the intrinsic solid-liquid transition that arises at a target cell shape $p_0=p_0^*\approx 3.81$ in the absence of shear or activity~\cite{Bi2016,Kranjnc2020}, with the mutually competing effects of a global external shear and local internal cell motility.

-An externally applied shear provides a global driving that acts in a coherent way across the entire tissue, thereby tending to deform cells away from their target shape.
-In the (zero activity, zero shear) liquid phase, $p_0>p_0^*$, this global driving induces (in the absence of activity) a shear-induced solidification transition that results in a yield stress in the steady state flow curve across the full range of $p_0<p_0^{**}\approx 4.03$~\cite{Cochran2021}.

-In contrast, the active motility that arises internally within the tissue acts locally at the level of individual cells, lacking any spatial coherence across the tissue.
-It thereby tends to counteract the solidifying effect of a globally coherent applied shear just described.
 Indeed, in slow shear, $\gdot\to 0$, a sufficiently high level of activity always ensures a liquid-like Newtonian response.
 The path to this liquified state as a function of increasing activity is however markedly different for values of the target cell shape $p_0$ in the (zero shear, zero activity) solid and liquid phases.
 In the former, a critical threshold activity level $v_c(p_0)$ is needed to induce liquefaction.
 In the latter, any level of activity, however small, ensures Newtonian response in quasistatic shear $\gdot \to 0$.
 As the shear rate increases, however, the globally coherent effect of shear exceeds that of locally incoherent activity, inducing a resolidification transition via DST.
 The shear thickening behavior thus arises from the competition between the accumulation of shear strain due to driving and the dissipation due to cellular activity.
 On the one hand, the applied shear rate drives the formation of tension networks in the tissue.
-Ono the other, the cellular activity acts as a dissipative noisy process that remodels and relaxes the tension network.
+On the other, the cellular activity acts as a dissipative noisy process that remodels and relaxes the tension network.

+We posit that this competition between externally imposed shear and internal cell motility can be characterized via a Peclet number, $Pe = \dot{\gamma}\tau_f$~\cite{Kawasaki2018}, in which $\tau_f$ is the timescale for cell-cell rearrangements due to active motility.
+In the regime of high Peclet number, $Pe \gg 1$, $\dot{\gamma} \gg \tau_f^{-1}$, motility is insufficient to affect structural rearrangements caused by the imposed shear.
+As a result, the mechanical response of the tissue is dominated by the externally applied shear.
+Because this provides a global driving that acts in a coherent way across the entire tissue, it tends to deform cells away from their target shape, leading to solid-like behaviour.